 Studies have shown that recruiters spend an average of six seconds per resume.**

 A summary statement is an opportunity to convey information quickly to the reader.
+However, these statements are not commonly used by undergraduate students.
 Since the summary is the opening to your resume, it’s the first opportunity to communicate who you are and why the hiring committee should choose you over other job applicants.
 Through carefully chosen words, your summary should indicate your desired area of work AND demonstrate the relevant value you bring to the position.
+For undergraduates, it is generally best to present this information in your cover letter.

 When You Should Consider Using a Summary Statement